ScreenJournal

 Context Switching and Focus

 An agent who toggles between their CRM, a messaging app, and a browser 40 times during a single call is likely distracted.
 An agent who stays focused in the customer's account record and the knowledge base is likely engaged.
-ScreenJournal's Effort Score captures these patterns, weighted and normalized by role expectations.
+ScreenJournal's Effort Score captures these patterns, weighted and normalised by role expectations.

 Idle and Dead Air Correlation